web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/browser-compatibility.md

 ## Downgrade method

-In Builder, we divide code into three categories:
+In Rsbuild, we divide code into three categories:

 - The first category is the source code in the current project.
 - The second category is third-party dependencies installed through npm.
 - The third category is the code out of the current project, such as the code in other directories in the monorepo.

-By default, Builder will only compile and downgrade the first category, other categories will not be downgraded by default.
+By default, Rsbuild will only compile and downgrade the first category, other categories will not be downgraded by default.

 There are several considerations for this approach: